honggkang/nefl3/details.md

 Please note that the widthwise scaling (𝛾<sub>W</sub>) is uniformly applied across all blocks.

-Consider Model index 1 in NeFL-D on ResNet18.
+Consider Model index 1 and 2 in NeFL-D on ResNet18.
 The architecture is illustrated as follows:

 <img src="./resources/submodel_ex.png" alt="drawing" width="600"/>